Model quality in football: Quantifying the quality of an Expected Threat model: Expected Threat model

 The Expected Threat model assumes that football adheres to the Markov assumption: distribution of the future states in a football game only depends on the current state and not on the past.
 When the game is in state $s$, a goal could be scored if the player with the ball takes a shot, and the shot is successfully scored.
 A goal can also be scored by transitioning to another game state $s'$ and scoring from that position.
 The probability of scoring from that position is again the Expected Threat at state $s'$: $xT(s')$.
 Consequently, the Expected Threat model should satisfy the equation as given in \eqref{eq: characteristic equation detailled}.

-where $xG(s)$ is the probability of scoring a goal given a shot from state $s$, also known as the extensively-studied Expected Goal (xG) value, $S$ is the set of all game states and $T_{s, s'}$ is the probability of the player choosing to move the game and the game transitioning from state $s$ to state $s'$.
+where $xG(s)$ is the probability of scoring a goal given a shot from state $s$, also known as the extensively-studied Expected Goal (xG) value, $S$ is the set of all game states and $T(s, s')$ is the probability of the game transitioning from state $s$ to state $s'$.
+Alternatively, the $xT$ can be seen as the probability of the Markov chain being absorbed into the implicit game state of a goal being scored.

-When the set of game states $S$ is assumed to be of finite size $M$, the Expected Threat model allows for an alternative notation with vectors and matrices.
+When the set of game states $S$ is of finite size $M$, the Expected Threat model allows for an alternative notation with vectors and matrices.
 To do this, the Expected Threat is denoted as $xT\in [0,1]^M$.
-The probability of scoring a goal can be contained in one vector $g\in [0,1]^M$, which is element-wise defined as $g_s = P(shot|s)\cdot xG(s)$.
+The probability of scoring a goal can be contained in one vector $g\in [0,1]^M$, which is element-wise defined as $g(s) = P(shot|s)\cdot xG(s)$.
 The transition matrix $T\in[0,1]^{M\times M}$ gives the probabilities from each in-game state to each other in-game state.
 The defining equation can then be reformulated as